 The other issue is that when someone indicates to me that they don’t want to be apart, either by trying to get a 12 month tourist visa or by asking about the next visa and how soon they can apply for it, it tells me that they may just actually be committed to each other!

 If you are in the early stages of your relationship, and if you’re not 100% certain, and if you wish to develop your relationship further so you can see if you’re really compatible when you see each other every day, then yes…..a tourist visa is right for you.
 Absolutely.

-And if you or the lady are still married to someone else, and have divorces and annulments to be sorted out before you can apply for a partner visa to Australia, then yes again…..go for the tourist visa.
+And if you or the lady are still married to someone else, and have divorces to be sorted out before you can apply for a partner visa to Australia, then yes again…..go for the tourist visa.
 Spend time together instead of apart.
 We’ll be happy to help you to get the application prepared and lodged properly so you get a visa grant instead of a refusal.
 Happy to oblige.

 When is a partner visa application appropriate?

 Easy!
 When you know that you’ve met the right one.
 And of course when you’ve met in person, which is a legal requirement for any Australian partner visa or prospective marriage visa.

 When you want to grow old with this person.
 When you want to make babies and raise families with this person.
 When you know you’ve found your best friend and lover all in one.
 Sometimes this happens quickly, and other times it slowly develops.
 Some people are very cautious and wary of making mistakes again.
 Others are more intuitive and trust their feelings even if it’s only early days.
 It’s an intensely personal thing.
 For me when I observe?
 It’s fairly obvious when a couple have clicked, and it’s pretty obvious when you know they can’t stand being apart.